VisionsOfficial/visionstrust-docs/docs/application/projects/service-chains.md

 !!! info "Reminder"

-    As a reminder, when reading the technical documentation, you will need to obtain the ID of a service chain, this is easier to do by copying the ID from the project's service chain list on VisionsTrust.
+    As a reminder, when reading the technical documentation, you will need to obtain the ID of a service chain, this is easier to do by copying the ID from the project's service chain list on {{ app_name }}.